 SELECT ASCII (Expression) FROM [Source]

 Expression: Please specify a valid Expression for which you want to find the ASCII code.
-If the specified expression is more than one character then, MySQL ASCII Function will return the ASCII code of a left most character of the expression.
+If the specified expression is more than one character, then MySQL ASCII returns the ASCII code of the leftmost character of the expression.

-TIP: Please refer ASCII Table to check the ASCII values for each and every character.
+TIP: Please refer ASCII Table to check the ASCII values for each character.

-In order to demonstrate this string function, We are going to use the customerdetails table data that we shown below
+To demonstrate this string ASCII function, We are going to use the customerdetails table data that we have shown below

 MySQL ASCII Example 1

-The ASCII Function in MySQL is used to return the ASCII code of the leftmost character in an expression.
-The following query will show multiple ways to use this function.
+The ASCII Function in MySQL returns the ASCII code of the leftmost character in an expression.
+The following query shows multiple ways to use this function.